 Contact Our Pediatrician in Long Island That Accepts Medicaid

 If your child doesn’t wash their hands properly or enough times, they can become sick.
-Our pediatrician in Long Island that accepts Medicaid can help treat your child’s sickness at the Charles Evans Center.
+Our pediatrician in Long Island that accepts Medicaid can help treat your child’s sickness at CEC Health Center.
 Contact our team if your child does become sick and needs medical attention from our pediatrician.